The Pinnacle Foundation has recently refreshed our Board, resulting in an incredibly diverse, dedicated, and experienced Board of Directors.

 Claire has worked in the not for profit sector for 14 years and has a particular passion for inclusion and the democratising of creative experience, regardless of background, geography or financial means.
 The transformative power of education is something that is of ongoing interest and the opportunity to open these opportunities up to young people in the LGBT+ community is what attracted Claire to the Pinnacle Foundation.

-Claire lives in Melbourne with her husband and two children.
+Claire lives in Melbourne with her husband and three children.

 Michelle has over 30 years’ experience in the Human Services sector working across a broad range of Government, Not-for-Profit and Higher Education organisations focusing on disadvantaged young people both in the UK and Australia.
 Michelle worked for over 20 years in London boroughs specialising in child protection and mental health, including 12 years in the NGO sector structuring and leading therapeutic and advice services for young people affected by childhood trauma.
 Michelle was involved in strategic initiatives across East London for the Connexions Service and her diverse experience in strategic planning, project management and leadership development resulted in the development of innovative approaches to improving outcomes for disaffected and unemployed young people.